The holidays are here and 3-course menus are calling…

 The Bottom Line

 All festive food and beverages can be a part of a healthy lifestyle.
-Being aware of how much you eat and drink can help with making wise food and beverage choices.
+Being aware of what and how much you eat and drink can help with making wise food and beverage choices.
 Forget about putting weight loss as part of your new year’s resolution; start practicing mindful eating today for a merrier and healthier holiday season!